 How We Test Smart Thermostats

-I installed—or had installed—several smart thermostats in my apartment, and tested them separately for at least one week.
-This included not just changing the temperature, but also evaluating its accompanying app and web portal, if available.
-If the thermostat worked with other smart home devices or Web-connected services (such as IFTTT), I tested that functionality as well.
+We install each thermostat in a home or apartment and live with it for at least one week, to see how it handles different conditions.
+This includes not just changing the temperature, but also evaluating its accompanying app and web portal, if available.
+If the thermostat works with other smart home devices or Web-connected services (such as Alexa), we test that functionality as well.